Akuli/oomph/docs/syntax.md

 An argument definition of a function, method or class is a type followed by a simple identifier.

-A type is a non-union type or multiple `|`-separated non-union types.
+A type is a possibly parenthesized non-union type or multiple `|`-separated non-union types.
 A non-union type can be:
 - [Automatic type](auto.md): the keyword `auto`.
 - Generic type: an identifier followed by a `[]`-parenthesized type.
 - Named type: an identifier.
-- Any parenthesized type.

 A statement can be:
 - If statement: the keyword `if` followed by an expression, then a block of statements,